HigitusFigitus/magic/README.md

 # [Magic Scry](http://mtgscry.herokuapp.com/cards)

 Magic Scry queries the Magic The Gathering API and lets you discover random cards.
 You can save your favorite cards to a personal profile and scry as many as you can to get on the Leaderboard.
+Visit the app at this link: http://mtgscry.herokuapp.com/cards

 ![Image of Magic Scry](/public/images/magic_home.png)